Katsarski/scylla_cassandra_stress_app/README.md

 # Scylla Cassandra Stress Test Application

-- NOTE: I've noticed that cassandra-stress shall be ran inside the ScyllaDB container itself, however I couldn't locate the stress test application inside so I've modified the solution to use and spin up another container (scylladb/cassandra-stress) that is invoked to generate the load.
+- NOTE: I've noticed that cassandra-stress shall be run inside the ScyllaDB container itself, however I couldn't locate the stress test application inside so I've modified the solution to use and spin up another container (scylladb/cassandra-stress) that is invoked to generate the load.
 I think this approach has some advantages - mainly when stress testing the ScyllaDB container instance the resources of that container are not shared with the stress test application/container which will eventually result in more realistic results.

 This repository contains a Python application designed to run concurrent stress tests on a ScyllaDB instance running inside a Docker container.
 The application collects and aggregates performance metrics such as operation rate, mean latency, 99th percentile latency, and maximum latency from all test instances.